openstack/python-openstackclient/doc/source/cli/command-objects/security-group.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

     *Network version 2 only*

+.. option:: --tag <tag>

+    Tag to be added to the security group (repeat option to set multiple tags)

+    *Network version 2 only*

+.. option:: --no-tag

+    No tags associated with the security group

+    *Network version 2 only*